 - Have their own easy-to-use web platform whose users don’t need to be familiar with web3 tech at all

 Let’s dig a little deeper into some of those.

 The easiest one is NFTs.
 While they are categorically close to a “product,” they are actually a combination of a few categories.
-They are a digital product that is also an access pass, a speculative asset, and a piece of art (if desired).
+They are digital products that are also access passes, speculative assets, and pieces of art (if desired).
 This means ownership of a particular NFT or entire collection (an assortment of NFTs), can grant access or perks in the digital or physical world.

 This can be done with a physical ticket or non-fungible asset of course.
 The reason NFTs make for a compelling shift is the transparency provided by having the assets exist on the blockchain.
 Transaction history, ownership, and non-fungible nature allow for such access tickets to be verified as real.A pretty exciting prospect when you think of the profit margins on digital goods, especially ones that can get progressively more valuable over time.

 A creator token is another type of digital asset that creators can utilize to enable micro-transactions and in some cases, revenue share.
-Within LT Fan Platform, creators can sell and enable their own creator tokens to be used within the community and, in doing so, launch their own economy of sorts.
+Within Unyfy, creators can sell and enable their own creator tokens to be used within the community and, in doing so, launch their own economy of sorts.